-This 320 page landscape book contains 224 black and white and 145 color photographs most of which have never been published.
+This 320 page landscape book contains 224 B&W and 145 color photographs most of which have never been published.
 Through his photography, the author gives you a glimpse of railroading in the west.
 It is library bound with a dust jacket, bibliography and index, with a cover painting done by John Winfield.

 Dedication, Acknowledgements, pp. 7-10;

 Southern California (San Diego through Los Angeles to Vincent), pp. 11-108;

 Owens Valley (Mojave to the Keeler Branch), pp. 109-136;

 The Central Coast (San Luis Obispo to Davenport), pp. 197-240;